Rules for the 2016 Haunted Classic

 The top division is the Orange division followed by Black, White, Blue, Red, Green and Yellow where applicable.

 Team rosters will be limited to 18 players for teams playing the 11 v 11 format (other than allowed by USYSA).
 Team rosters will be limited to 15 players for teams playing the 9 v 9 format.
 Team rosters will be limited to 13 players for teams playing the 7 v 7 format.
 The Roster submitted at Tournament Registration will be the official Roster for the Tournament and may not be altered.
 A player may only play for one team.
+If a team has a roster size larger than the allowed numbers, you must declare the players who will be active for each game,

 Four (4) guest players will be allowed per team for U08-U15 teams.
 Guest player Rosters should be validated by your state association/country federation (if required by your association).
 Prior to the start of each game, the Field Marshal or Referee shall check that each team have the following: current Federation player and coaches passes.